Jean's Bible Study Topics of the New Testament

 1Cor 16,21-24

-· (123g) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Ministry of the saints Ø Emotional benediction toward helpers -- These verses go with verse 19
+(123g) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Ministry of the saints >> Emotional benediction toward helpers -- These verses go with verse 19

 1Cor 16-22

-· (20k) Sin Ø Disobedience Ø Rejecting the word
+(20k) Sin >> Disobedience >> Rejecting the word

-· (26k) Sin Ø Consequences of sin Ø Curse Ø Deeds that return to the doer Ø God’s blessings are a curse if you don’t walk in them – Unfortunately this is a true statement; those who do not love the Lord have a curse on their lives, and the curse is unbelief, along with the spirits they attract by their unbelief.
+(26k) Sin >> Consequences of sin >> Curse >> Deeds that return to the doer >> God’s blessings are a curse if you don’t walk in them – Those who do not love the Lord have a curse that can only be removed through faith in Jesus Christ.